 What is Melanoma?

-The skin is made up of three layers: the outermost, called the epidermis, the middle layer called the dermis, and the innermost layer, called the hypodermis, which is composed of fat (Figure).1 The epidermis includes three cell types: squamous cells, basal cells, and melanocytes.
+As shown Figure 1, the skin is made up of three layers: the outermost, called the epidermis, the middle layer called the dermis, and the innermost layer, called the hypodermis, (fat layer).1 The epidermis includes three cell types: squamous cells, basal cells, and melanocytes.
 The melanocytes are found in the inner layer of the epidermis and are responsible for skin color.1

-Melanoma forms when melanocytes start to grown and spread more quickly than normal cells.1
+Melanoma forms when melanocytes start to grow and spread more quickly than normal cells.1

-Superficial spreading melanoma is the most common type, followed by nodular melanoma.2 Lentigo maligna is a slow growing melanoma and is commonly seen in areas exposed often to the sun.2,3 Acral lentiginous melanomas typically develop in darker skinned people, appear on the palms, soles, and under the nail bed.2
+Superficial spreading melanoma is the most common type, followed by nodular melanoma.2 Lentigo maligna is a slow-growing melanoma and is commonly seen in areas exposed often to the sun.2,3 Acral lentiginous melanomas typically develop in darker skinned people, and appear on the palms, soles, and under the nail bed.2

 After melanoma is diagnosed, your doctor may order testing to see if the cancer has changes (mutations) in certain genes (Table 1).4 Some gene changes help your doctor decide what treatment to use.